ParkerHarrelson/Password-Manager/documentation/backend/backend-design.md

 1. AES Key Decryption: The AES key used to encrypt the lock is decrypted using the user's RSA Private Key.
 2. Lock Decryption: The now decrypted AES key is used to decrypt the contents of the lock, allowing the user to view them.

+### Master Password Rules

+Ensuring the strength of the master password is critical as it is the primary point of failure for a password manager.
+To prevent it from being easily guessed or cracked through dictionary attacks, we enforce stringent rules both on the frontend and backend:

+1. Minimum Length: At least 14 characters.
+2. Character Requirements:
+   * At least 1 uppercase letter (A-Z)
+   * At least 1 lowercase letter (a-z)
+   * At least 1 digit (0-9)
+   * At least 1 special character (e.g., !, @, #, $)
+3. No Whitespace: Passwords cannot contain spaces or other whitespace characters.
+4. Avoid Common Patterns: Passwords must not include common sequences or repeated characters (e.g., "12345" or "abcdef").
+5. Dictionary Check: Passwords must not match entries in a comprehensive list of common passwords.

+Additionally, we provide functionality for generating strong passwords that meet all these requirements, ensuring users have secure and complex master passwords.

 ### Database Layout